Getting in touch with emotions, we quite literally take a look at the face of the 6 emotions and what this reveals about function.

 This is why so many mental health and stress management techniques focus on what has and holds your attention, from mindfulness to meditation, and everything in between.
 However these techniques need to be practiced for them to be effective, because re-directing attention when emotions are pulling your attention in a different direction takes training!

-But before looking at these techniques lets take a look at the face of emotion, and what it tells us about emotion, and the functions of attention (and focus).
+But before looking at these techniques lets take a look at the face of the other core emotions.
+Let’s look at the facial expressions, and what they tells us about that emotion and the functions of attention (and focus).

-Take a look at how attention differs in each EMOTION.
-What attention is directed at and what purpose that serves.
-The goal, to become both mindfully aware of emotion and the way in which our body expresses it.
+Take a look at how attention ‘shows’ in each EMOTION and what that expression shows about the nature of attention in that feeling.
+The goal, to become both mindfully aware of emotion and the way in which your body expresses it.